-As of March 31, 2022, the EuropaCorp Group employed 39 people (excluding casual staff), including 3 new employees (i.e. 8% of the total workforce).
+As of March 31, 2024, the EuropaCorp Group employed 28 people (excluding casual staff), including five new employees (i.e. 18% of the total workforce).

-The Group's workforce decreased over the financial year ended on March 31, 2021, with the five departures only partially offset by the arrival of new employees.
+The Group's workforce decreased by two employees in France during the financial year ended on March 31, 2024.